 To Walter Gropius, director of the Bauhaus, Oscar Schlemmer was the school's "Master Magician."
 Gropius had hired Schlemmer to head the sculpture workshop; but step by step the sculptor broadened the scope of his workshop and transformed it into the Bauhaus stage shop.
 For Schlemmer, to design for the theater was to design for movement of intercommunicating parts in space.
 In the process he created a new understanding of human motion and gesture.
 Schlemmer employed abstraction and mechanization: abstraction for "the construction in bold outline of a new totality" and mechanization as "the inexorable process which now lays claim to every sphere of life and art."
+He was obsessed with identifying new symbols.
+Schlemmer thought it a "mark of Cain in our culture that we have no symbols any more and worse - that we are unable to create them."
 [Gropius, 1961]